thomasbennett/mockingbird/wp-content/plugins/relevanssi/readme.txt

 search form and list the desired category or tag IDs in the `value` field - positive numbers include those categories and tags, negative numbers exclude them.

+This input field can only take one category or tag id (a restriction caused by WordPress, not Relevanssi).
+If you need more, use `cats` and use a comma-separated list of category IDs.

+The same works with post types.
+The input fields are called `post_type` and `post_types`.

 You can also set the restriction from general plugin settings (and then override it in individual search forms with the special field).
 This works with custom taxonomies as well, just replace `cat` with the name of your taxonomy.